History of YouTube: Founding (2005)

 YouTube was founded by Chad Hurley, Steve Chen, and Jawed Karim, when they worked for PayPal.
 Prior to working for PayPal, Hurley studied design at the Indiana University of Pennsylvania; Chen and Karim studied computer science together at the University of Illinois at Urbana–Champaign.
 YouTube's initial headquarters was above a pizzeria and Japanese restaurant in San Mateo, California.

-The domain name "YouTube.com" was activated on February 14, 2005, with video upload options being integrated on April 23, 2005, after being named "Tune In, Hook Up" ─ the original idea of Chad Hurley, Steve Chen, and Jawed Karim.
+The domain name "YouTube.com" was activated on February 14, 2005, with an open beta on April 23, 2005, with the slogan "Tune In, Hook Up" ─ the original idea of Chad Hurley, Steve Chen, and Jawed Karim.
 The concept was an online dating service that ultimately failed but had an exceptional video and uploading platform.
-After the infamous Justin Timberlake and Janet Jackson Halftime show incident, the three creators realized they couldn't find any videos of it on the internet, after noticing that this type of platform did not exist they made the changes to become the first major video sharing platform.
+After the infamous Justin Timberlake and Janet Jackson Halftime show incident, they found it difficult to find any videos of it on the internet.
+After noticing that a video sharing platform did not exist, they dropped the dating aspect of the site.
 The idea of the new company was for non-computer experts to be able to use a simple interface that allowed the user to publish, upload and view streaming videos through standard web browsers and modern internet speeds.
-Ultimately, creating an easy to use video streaming platform that wouldn't stress out the new internet users of the early 2000s.
-The first YouTube video, titled Me at the zoo, was uploaded on April 23, 2005, and shows co-founder Jawed Karim at the San Diego Zoo and currently has over 120 million views and almost 5 million likes.
-Hurley was behind more of the looks of the website, he used his art skills to create the logo and designed the look of the website.
+Ultimately, creating an easy to use video streaming platform that wouldn't stress out the new internet users of the mid-2000s.
+The first YouTube video, titled Me at the zoo, was uploaded on April 23, 2005, and shows co-founder Jawed Karim at the San Diego Zoo and currently has over 355 million views and 17 million likes.
+Hurley was behind the look of the website, creating the logo.
 Chen made sure the page actually worked and that there would be no issues with the uploading and playback process.
-Karim was a programmer and helped in making sure the initial website got put together properly and helped in both design and programming.
+Karim was a programmer and helped in making sure the initial website was put together properly and helped in both design and programming.